Utility needs expansion to serve southeast Springdale

 Sewer lift stations on Butterfield Coach Road and Clear Creek Drive serve the area, and construction to upgrade the equipment should begin this summer, Ward said.
 The current schedule calls for completion in summer 2023 and December 2023.

-The utility will pay just over $5 million from its current accounts for the projects, Ward said.
+The utility will pay just more than $5 million from its current accounts for the projects, Ward said.
 Payments from the developers will cover about one-fourth of the cost of the upgrades, he said.

 Rick Pulvirenti, chief operating officer and engineer of the utility, reported developers have approached the utility with plans for more than 2,000 new housing units in the area.
 The utility currently serves 3,500 customers in that southeastern quadrant of the city.